Centrolepis humillima

-Centrolepis humillima, commonly known as dwarf centrolepis, is a species of plant in the Restionaceae family and is found in Western Australia.
+Centrolepis humillima, commonly known as dwarf centrolepis, is a species of plant in the family Restionaceae and is found in Western Australia.

 The annual herb has a densely tufted habit and typically grows to a height of 3 to 10 cm.
 It blooms between September and December.

 It is found amongst moss beds and along the margins of salt lakes and claypans in the Wheatbelt, Mid West, Great Southern and Goldfields-Esperance regions of Western Australia where it grows in sandy-clay soils.